Dear investor, use these rules to using Charting Indicators and you will be using a wealth of experience that comes only with years of trading!

 When an oscillating indicator moves in the opposite direction to price, this is a vital sign.
 See all previous articles to review how divergences are used correctly.

-Did your selected indicators work on this stock in the past.
-Scroll backwards to 1 year before.
+Did your selected indicators work on this stock in the past?
+Scroll backward to 1 year before.
 Then scroll forward day by day or week by week to see the indicator change, and then ask yourself.

 - What is this indicator telling me?